How To Manage Your Social Media Presence From Your iPhone

-Social media and content marketing is here to stay.
-As a solo-entrepeneur it’s also an essential part of my daily activities.
+Social media and content marketing are here to stay.
+As a solo-entrepeneur, it’s also an essential part of my daily activities.
 But how do you find the time to manage your social media presence?
 Here’s how I look after my online social media accounts using these free tools.

 Be present each day on social media

 Each morning I check my social accounts.
 I’m active on Twitter, LinkedIn, Instagram and Facebook.

 On Twitter, I look for direct messages that people have sent to me.
 On Instagram and Facebook it’s comments and with LinkedIn, it’s both shares and comments I look for.